consoledotdev/home/content/podcast/s02e02-security-thomas-ptacek-fly.io.md

 modicum of just basic security promises.
 Like if I can talk to it, I can't run remote code on it.
 Right?

-**Thomas Ptacek:** That's a problem we've barely figured out how to deal with.
+**Thomas:** That's a problem we've barely figured out how to deal with.
 The bad news is that if you're working on infrastructure or a regulated business, or especially in places like energy or utilities or things like that, you're facing a lot of the same problems, basically all of the same problems,